 Students, faculty and staff are encouraged to attend Higher Education Day on Thursday, Feb.
 25.

-Higher Education Day is an opportunity to remind political leaders that funding the state’s universities, Auburn Montgomery included, is necessary to continue to offer and to expand the programs students will need to be competitive when they complete their education at AUM.
+Higher Education Day is an opportunity to remind political leaders that funding the state’s universities, Auburn University at Montgomery included, is necessary to continue to offer and to expand the programs students will need to be competitive when they complete their education at AUM.

 Student Bus Information (service provided by SGA)

 9 a.m. — Buses load at AUM’s Duck Pond parking lot